songyy0415/epsilon/poincare/doc/tree.md

 ## How to reorganize Trees in the TreeStack ?
 The [Tree class](../src/memory/tree.h) offers a lot of methods to move, clone, delete and swap trees in the `TreeStack`.

-When doing so you should always keep in mind that the `TreeStack` is a stack and that removing or extending a tree will move the trees placed after it.
+When doing so you should always keep in mind that the `TreeStack` is a Stack and that removing or extending a tree will move the trees placed after it.

-When doing so you should always keep in mind that the `TreeStack` is a Stack and that removing or extending a tree will move the other trees down the stack.

 ```cpp
 Tree * a = someTree->cloneTree();